tomhendra/courses/15-fem-professional/1-javascript-the-hard-parts-v2/README.md

 - You could `console.log` state, but there is no way to visualize what the background features are executing.
 - There is no way to map what's happening in JavaScript-land with what's happening in the background.
 - In terms of developer reasoning, thinking about what we're doing as we go, and maintaining an application at scale, created a premise for a ES6 promises.
-- One of the most valuable features that promises offer, is to say: When you trigger something in the background, don't just throw it out to the browser features, but have it have some sort of consequence in JavaScript memory as well.
+- One of the most valuable features that promises offer, is to say: When you trigger something in the background, don't just throw it out to the browser features, but make it have some sort of consequence in JavaScript memory as well.

 ### 7.1.
 Fetch